Faruhcon/BallBlog/source/content/testing-temp.md

 Testing new elements here for now <3

-TODO: last thing left: get the arrow back and rotating
+TODO: last things left: get the arrow back and rotating and centering table

 <div class=stats-container2>
     <details open>